WARP-LAB/WARP-GUIDES-WEBPACK/02-cssandfiles/readme.md

 // ...
 ```

 Add loaders for font files in webpack config.
-We can simply use `file-loader` but as an example use `url-loder` here as a reminder that there are those rare cases where base64 inlining makes sense.
-Anyways, we set limit so low, that no fonts will be inlined into CSS.
+We should use `file-loader` not `url-loder` as these should be considered *vendor space* assetsm, but this example shows mime type settings if you were to inline them.

 _webpack.front.config.js_